 Just because a bathroom is small doesn't mean it needs to be plain.
 Play with textures and colors for instant impact.
 This tiny powder room benefits from a neutral color scheme and streamlined storage.
 The tiled floor, featuring stones of varying sizes and colors, adds unique texture underfoot.
 A wooden mirror frame is a stunning, nature-inspired focal point above the small vanity.

 Mirrors expand a room by creating the illusion of more space.
 Here, a large mirror above the vanity reflects the wall opposite, making the bathroom look twice as big.
 Leaving the mirror frameless also helps the illusion.

-In a small room, every detail gets noticed, so focus on luxurious detail and quality craftsmanship.
-This stylish vanity is infused with charming details such as turned legs and raised panels, and a framed mirror offers the feel of fine furniture.
+In a small room, every detail gets noticed, so focus on luxurious features and quality craftsmanship.
+This stylish vanity is infused with charming details on the vanity doors, and the room's paneling and picture ledge.
 A marble countertop and shimmering vintage-inspired hardware add a sense of luxury.

 Simple lines.
 Basic colors and patterns.
 Sparse furnishings.
 These design ideas can make all the difference when trying to visually enlarge a small space.
 This streamlined bath is a study in stylish contrasts.
 A neutral color scheme provides a soothing backdrop, while the clean, uninterrupted lines and rich color of the vanity help anchor the space.

 Sometimes a small footprint dictates design decisions.
 And scale and proportion are critical factors when working in a small space like this one.
 A tiny vanity is the perfect (and only) fit in this powder room.
 A vintage-style faucet and vessel sink ensure the limited counter space stays clutter-free.